-California’s Summer @ Your Library: Explore, Learn, Read, Connect outcome and outreach initiative helps libraries present outcome- and outreach-based programs and is an ALA summer reading best practice.1
+California’s Summer @ Your Library: Explore, Learn, Read, Connect outcome and outreach initiative helps libraries present outcome- and outreach-based programs.

 The initiative has been designed as an outcome- and outreach-based approach to engaging people of all ages during the time when traditionally school is out.
 This approach allows libraries of all sizes to create opportunities for the people in their communities to connect with each other and with resources for learning, enjoyment, and personal development.
 This framework further recognizes that for too long traditional summer reading programs attracted the same people — regular library users who enjoy books and reading.
 There was a need to be more intentional about attracting underserved members of the community so they could reap the same benefits as their neighbors.